tukl-msd/finance.benchmark/doc/Benchmark_v2_Specification.md

 Heston Benchmark v2.0 - Specification

-# Motivation and Goals
+Motivation and Goals
+===

 Developing accelerators for financial computations is currently a hot research topic.
 Many publications are out presenting dedicated SIMD, GPU, FPGA, ASIP, or ASIC implementations aimed to increase either the speed or the energy efficiency of one or a set of tasks.
 However, due to the large variety of underlying problems, models, algorithms, implementations, and evaluation metrics, it is nearly impossible to fairly tell which implementation is “best” for a given scenario.
 Evaluating and comparing different implementations is a challenge, especially if the target platforms differ.
 The point is that not all algorithms are suitable for all architectures, e.g. Monte Carlo methods might not converge as fast as quadrature or finite difference methods, but can easily be parallelized and therefore fit to highly parallel architectures like FPGAs or clusters.
 At the same time, cloud computing is moving into the finance domain and more and more institutes are going to offload compute intensive applications to cloud services.
 It is hard to evaluate how “good” those service perform compared to optimized GPU or FPGA solutions that can be kept in house.
+In addition, there is a difference between pricing only a single product and running a complete batch of pricing tasks.
+The system latency is a critical factor that needs to be considered here.

-We therefore see a strong demand for a portable benchmark set that allows to evaluate the following performance criteria of a pricing system:
+We therefore see a strong demand for a portable benchmark set that allows to evaluate the performance of a pricing system independent of its underlying architecture.
-* the number of products priced per Joule
-* the number of products priced per second
-* the achieved numerical accuracy

 More goals are: